DrPaulBrewer/single-market-robot-simulator/README.md

 For new web apps I would recommend `webpack`.
 I do not recall if any special settings are required.

-### Paid App Under Development

-An afforable [paid web app](https://econ1.net) is in development that is much nicer, includes visualization and an editor, has time-saving features, and integrates with Google Cloud and Google Drive.

 ## Configuration